huntabyte/bits-ui/content/components/date-range-field.md

 ---
 title: Date Range Field
-description: A date range field component.
+description: Allows users to input a range of dates within a designated field.
 ---

 <script>